-Cauliflower fried ‘rice’ turns into a complete meal with ground beef and Thai Basil.
-The flavors are similar to the Thai dish Kao Phat Kra Pao, but with fewer carbs are more nutrition.
+Cauliflower fried 'rice' turns into a complete meal with ground beef and Thai Basil.
+The flavors are similar to the Thai dish Kao Phat Kra Pao, but with fewer carbs and more nutrition.

 Anytime I can make a dish healthier without sacrificing taste, I'm all for it!
 This dish is no exception, it tastes just as good as Thai Beef Basil Fried Rice, but fewer calories, carbs, and packs in more nutrition.
 If you haven't jumped on the cauliflower rice bandwagon, then you definitely need to.
 It's such a good alternative to rice if you want to cut back on some carbs and calories.
 You could make your own cauliflower rice by placing it in a food processor, but I love the convenience of packaged riced cauliflower.
 You can find it packaged fresh or frozen.

 I will confess that I did not have Thai Basil on hand when I photographed this Thai Beef Basil Cauliflower Fried Rice.
 I did substitute Italian basil, which you can totally do, but you won't achieve the authentic 'Thai' taste.
 If you can get Thai Basil at you local Asian store then that's great, if not, use Italian basil in a pinch 😉

 The flavors of this dish are similar to my Beef Basil Recipe, but this is more of a one pan meal and made with ground beef instead.
 This Thai Beef Basil Cauliflower Fried Rice reheats well, so it's a great option for meal prep too!
 This dish doesn't photograph well, but I promise that it doesn't lack in flavor.
 Adjust the spice level to your desire and you can have an Authentic Thai dish that is good for you.